 Cleary Gottlieb advises and defends the world’s leading financial institutions and multinational corporations on regulatory and enforcement matters pertaining to:

 - Economic sanctions and anti-money laundering (AML), export controls and related matters.
-We closely monitor the ever-evolving sanctions regime and have recently advised clients on U.S. and EU sanctions involving Iran, Sudan, North Korea, Cuba, Libya, Egypt and Syria, as well as the sanctions imposed in response to the situation in Ukraine.
+We closely monitor the ever-evolving sanctions regime and have recently advised clients on and represented in enforcement actions relating to U.S. and EU sanctions involving Iran, Sudan, North Korea, Cuba, Libya, Egypt and Syria, as well as the sanctions imposed in response to the situation in Ukraine.

 - National security reviews of foreign investments in the U.S. by CFIUS (the Committee on Foreign Investment in the United States), as well as experience in such reviews in other jurisdictions, including France, Italy, Germany, Russia and China.

-In coordination with our top-ranked M&A, white-collar defense and bank regulatory practices, our team provides seamless counseling on these issues affecting our clients’ businesses.
-This includes sophisticated analysis of contemplated transactions that may require CFIUS notification; complex investigations led by the U.S. Treasury Department’s Office of Foreign Assets Control (OFAC) and other regulators; the development of internal compliance programs and policies; and assistance in licensing procedures.
+In coordination with our top-ranked M&A, white-collar defense and bank regulatory practices, our team provides investigations, regulatory and criminal defense, as well as seamless counseling on these issues affecting our clients’ businesses.
+This includes sophisticated analysis of contemplated transactions that may require CFIUS notification; complex investigations led by the U.S. Department of Justice, U.S. Treasury Department’s Office of Foreign Assets Control (OFAC), and other prosecutors and regulators; the development of internal compliance programs and policies; and assistance in licensing procedures.

-- Enforcement.
-Coordination with our leading white-collar defense, enforcement and litigation practices in complex investigations led by OFAC, the U.S. Department of Justice (DOJ), the SEC, and state and federal banking regulators, as well as in civil claims by private parties.
+- Enforcement and Litigation.
+Coordination with our leading white-collar defense, enforcement and litigation practices in complex and high-stakes investigations led by OFAC, the U.S. Department of Justice (DOJ), the SEC, and state and federal banking regulators, as well as in civil claims by private parties in courts in the U.S. and elsewhere.
 We also assist clients with voluntary self-disclosures to OFAC and national regulators of key EU member states.

 - Compliance.
 Advising on evaluation of transactions, internal compliance programs and policies and procedures, including assisting financial institutions with the overhaul of internal financial security processes and the review of their existing compliance systems.
 Our experience covers a wide range of financial and commercial transactions and both U.S. and EU regulations.